HICHAMSEBAA/Baseband_Coding/README.md

 # Modules used

 I used tow modules in this script :
-### mathplot "for visualization the signal " .
+### mathplot 'for visualization the signal ' .
 ### numpy .

 # How to use this script ?
 ### firstly
-Choice one of this codes I choce code number 1 NRZ in this exmple
+Choice one of this codes I choce code number 1 'NRZ' in this exmple
 ### secondly
 enter your binary Data ! must be space between bit and bit